franticnerd/bigdata-bootcamp/content/docs/sessions/Python-for-Data-Analysis.md

 print(row_r2, row_r2.shape)
 ```

-You can also access element in the array via list:
+You can also access element in the array through lists:

 ```python
 x = [0, 1, 2]